Scottish football updates amid coronavirus pandemic

 BBC Scotland brings you the latest updates from your club.

+The club are in talks with players and staff over wage cuts.
 Manager Derek McInnes, his coaching staff and players are among half of the club's employees who have taken wage deferrals of between 10% and 30% for four months.

 Cormack asked fans not to ask for partial refunds of last term's season tickets if they feel they can.
 Around 6,500 tickets have been sold for the new season, with the deadline for renewals extended to 10 July.
 The club's pandemic protection cover in their insurance policy ceased at the end of April.